 Items prohibited in the Building include, but not limited to:

-Illegal narcotics, firearms, lighters, knives, scissors, pepper spray, mace, carpet box cutters, letter openers, edged weapons, dangerous hazardous materials, camcorders, markers, and cameras are all considered prohibited items.
+Illegal narcotics, firearms, lighters, knives, scissors, pepper spray, mace, carpet box cutters, letter openers, edged weapons, dangerous hazardous materials, markers, camcorders, audio-recorders, and cameras are all considered prohibited items.

 If in doubt about a specific item, please leave it at home or in your vehicle.
 We will not safeguard the item for you.